jamesplease/knockout-view/README.md

 ##Customization

-If you look at the source, you'll see that this isn't _that_ complicated a tool.
-It shouldn't be too difficult to change the tool to make it how you'd like without breaking it.
-I definitely encourage you to look at the source and adapt this to your particular needs.
+If you look at the source, you'll see that this really isn't _that_ complicated a tool.
+It shouldn't be too difficult to change it without breaking it.
+I encourage you to look at the source and adapt it as you see fit.

 ##Licensing